J. C. C. Davidson: Marriage and children

 Lady Davidson remained MP for Hemel Hempstead until 1959, and was created a life peer as Baroness Northchurch in 1963.
 Lord and Lady Davidson thereby became one of the few couples who both held titles in their own right.

+Death

-Lord Davidson died in London in December 1970, aged 81, and was succeeded by his eldest son Andrew, 2nd Viscount Davidson, who also became a Conservative government minister.
-Andrew died in 2012 and the title passed to his brother Malcolm, 3rd Viscount Davidson.
+Lord Davidson died in London in December 1970, at the age of 81.
+He was succeeded in the viscountcy by his eldest son Andrew, who also became a Conservative government minister.
+Andrew died in 2012 and the title passed to his brother Malcolm who became the 3rd Viscount.

-The Viscountess Davidson died in November 1985, aged 91.
-Their second daughter Jean Elizabeth married the Hon.
-Charles Strutt, son of Lord Rayleigh, and have three children, the youngest of whom is John Gerald Strutt, 6th Baron Rayleigh, and the eldest sits in the House of Lords as Baroness Jenkin of Kennington.
+Viscountess Davidson died in November 1985, aged 91.

+In popular culture

+Davidson was featured prominently in Jack Thorne's 2023 play When Winston Went to War with the Wireless, played by Ravin J Ganatra.